-Ask them: What coaching and other personal and professional development approaches, theories, models, frameworks do they use?
-How rigidly do you stick to them?
+Questions to ask a coach: what coaching and other personal and professional development approaches, theories, models and frameworks do they use?
+How rigidly do they stick to them?
 How do they make sense of the world?

-Ask yourself: do I think this person can see the world from my perspective, or at least empathise with it?
+Questions to ask yourself: can this person see the world from your perspective, or at least empathise with it?
 Does this person bring a one-size-fits-all approach?
-If so, am I comfortable with that?
+If so, are you comfortable with that?

 Why are they an executive coach?

 Ask me to give one reason why I am an executive coach and I will reply that it is because I like to help people; to manage their emotional journey, achieve their ambitions and perform at their very best.
 There is no necessarily right or wrong answer to this questions, it’s just good to understand from a coach what their drive is.

 Questions to ask a coach: how and why did they get into coaching?

 Questions to ask yourself: does their story resonate?
 Does this person understand you and can they help you to become a better version of yourself?